Nikon Z7 vs Pentax 645Z

 Studio photographers will appreciate that the Pentax 645Z (unlike the Z7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Z7 and the 645Z are recent models that are part of the current product line-up.
-The 645Z replaced the earlier Pentax 645D, while the Z7 does not have a direct predecessor.
+The 645Z is a recent model that features in the current product line-up of Pentax.
+In contrast, the Z7 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the Z7 was succeeded by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So how do things add up?
 Which of the two cameras – the Nikon Z7 or the Pentax 645Z – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.